Elise-Shen/207/phase1/README.txt

-As Bank Manager:
+As Bank Manager: (for customer instructions, see above)
 1. Run Main.java in ATM folder
-2. The terminal prompts for choice of Customer or BankManager (For customer instructions, see above)
+2. The terminal prompts for choice of Customer or BankManager (for customer instructions, see above)
 2. The terminal should prompt for a password, an example BankManager has been set up with Password: abc123
 3. After successful login, the user should prompted with the choice of View Account Creation Requests, View Undo Transaction Requests, Restock ATOM or Exit.